bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

       through the main project directly then no overrides will be applied at all.
 Since such a "direct" invocation normally results in an unwanted case scope, it should be prevented.
-The easiest way to do so is the usage of a :ref:`overrides-process-facade` as described below.
+The easiest way to do so is the usage of a Process Facade as described below.

-   .. _overrides-process-facade:

 Process Facade
    If the override mechanics are to work as intended, it must be ensured